jbvillegas/_RanDT/README.md

-# RanDT - Ransomware Detection System
+# RanDT - Ransomware Detection Tool

 A comprehensive, ransomware detection system using YARA rules for monitoring and analyzing files on macOS systems.
 RanDT provides enterprise-grade security monitoring for Documents, Desktop, and Downloads folders.